mohamadassaf96/Algorithms/README.md

 * CyclicSortedArray.cpp: Given a cyclic sorted array (Array that can be made sorted by shifting), finds the required shift amount.
 O(logn) time O(1) space.
 * HeapMaxK.cpp: Given an array representation of a heap, find the maximum k elements without modifying the array.
 O(k logk) time, O(k) space.
 * MaxQueue.cpp: Implementation of a queue with a max() operation.
 Max is returned in O(1), insertion worst case is O(n).
+* MaxKElements.cpp: Given an array of integers, and an integer k, finds the maximum k elements in the array.
+O(nlogk).

 # Notes
 * In all functions, I assumed valid input --checking is not necessary.